 For families making $80,000 or less:

-The scholarship covers full cost of attendance, including tuition, room and board (housing and meals), fees, books, and other associated costs.
+The scholarship covers full cost of attendance, including tuition, housing and meals, fees, books, and other associated costs.
 Students also receive an annual start-up grant of $1500.

 For families making $80,000-$150,000:

-Family contribution is capped at 10 percent of total family income.
-(For example, a Cummings Scholar whose household income was $100,000 would be asked to pay about $10,000 toward their education each year, and the scholarship will meet the remaining cost.)
+Family contribution is capped at 10 percent of total family income.* For example, a Cummings Scholar whose household income was $100,000 would be asked to pay about $10,000 toward their education each year, and the scholarship would meet the remaining cost.

 To be considered for the scholarship, students must:

-- be graduates of a Baltimore or Washington, DC public school or public charter school
+- Be graduates of a Baltimore City or Washington, DC public school or public charter school

-- have been a Baltimore or Washington, DC resident and attended a Baltimore or DC public school or public charter school for at least 10th, 11th, and 12th grades
+- Have been a Baltimore City or Washington, DC resident and attended a Baltimore City or DC public school or public charter school for at least 10th, 11th, and 12th grades

 A separate application for this program is not required.
 Students who meet the eligibility requirements and are admitted to Johns Hopkins University will automatically become a Cummings Scholar.